 This non-credit course is offered through the continuing education and workforce development division.
 It is designed to prepare students for ENG 095, the college's developmental reading credit course.
 Areas of instruction include spelling, vocabulary and reading comprehension.
 Students are placed in this course as a result of their reading diagnostic assessment and must register with an advisor in student development.
-They must complete this course with a grade of "C" or better before taking ENG 086 (if needed) and any other credit courses.
+They must complete this course with a grade of "C" or better and earn an acceptable reading diagnostic assessment score at the conclusion of the course before taking ENG 086 (if needed) and any other credit courses.
 Hours: 39 lecture and 26 laboratory.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.